fauxcyrillic/ae_wiki/docs/modules/tangiblewaves/imdi-heart.md

 RST CTRL: Sends a "reset all controllers" message to all outputs immediately.
 Useful when certain module settings are unknown and have to be reset to their initial state.
 NOTE OFF: Send an "all notes off" message to all outputs.
 Helpful when "note hangers" have ocurred.

+## Patch Suggestions

+One of IMDI HEART's most powerful features is routing: it can (for example) route External MIDI to IMDI Out while *simultaneously* routing IMDI In to the Per-Channel outputs.
+This allows a few unusual and powerful applications of Grains/Arduino in combination with IMDI HEART.

+* You can use the IMDI HEART in combination with a [[https://wiki.aemodular.com/pmwiki.php/AeManual/GRAINS|GRAINS]] module or an Arduino Nano or Arduino Nano Every running the [[https://github.com/eclab/grains/tree/main/cascade | Cascade]] firmware to play back an entire MIDI file.
+This will allow you to drive many IMDI devices at once to play a song entirely self-contained on your AE Modular synthesizer.
+This takes advantage of the IMDI HEART's ability to receive MIDI not just from external MIDI but from an IMDI source.
+Cascade is a MIDI file song player.

+* You can use the IMDI HEART in combination with a [[https://wiki.aemodular.com/pmwiki.php/AeManual/GRAINS|GRAINS]] module or an Arduino Nano or Arduino Nano Every running the [[[[https://github.com/eclab/grains/tree/main/v2/ensemble/ | Ensemble]] firmware to play MIDI notes on a channel polyphonically.
+This takes advantage of the IMDI HEART's ability to route MIDI in several ways simultaneously.
+You will use the IMDI HEART to route external MIDI to IMDI (to Ensemble), and then route IMDI from Ensemble out to the 16 individual sockets.
+Ensemble is a note distributor: it will do the work of breaking chords coming in from MIDI on one channel to individual notes on separate channels for each several oscillators to play.

 <!--
 This video describes how to use the [[https://wiki.aemodular.com/pmwiki.php/AeManual/IMDI HEART|IMDI HEART]] module: